elfarsif/stranger-at-a-funeral/README.md

 - The pathfinder algorithm needs to be adjusted for libgdx, since the (0,0) is in the bottom left instead of the top left
 - there a random path that colors other entities red also, but since its a debug path its not a big deal

+- [ ] life goes below zero so it looks like consumables arent working sometimes
+- [ ] dialogues are not initialized properly so if u dont speak to npc before a monster dialogue is trigger null pointer exception
+-
 ## Optomitizations

 - Dont draw the cursor on every render in the inventory UI method